You are what you wear.

 Bottom Line: If you don’t feel fabulous-fierce-take-on-the-world gorgeous in your outfit, you’re not going to love, love, love the end result – and I’m all about you love, love, loving the end result.

 Here’s where we pull it all together.
-It’s not just enough that everyone look good and feel good – you’ve gotta look and feel good together AND the outfits should fit with your location and the desired mood for your portraits.
+It’s not just enough that everyone looks good and feels good – you’ve got to look and feel good together AND the outfits should fit with your location and the desired mood for your portraits.

 Glup.
 That seems like a lot, doesn’t it? (quick – revisit #4 in the top list, and remember, don’t stress).

 Now take a deep breath.
 Close your eyes.
-Imagine how blow-everyone-away-fabulous-ready-for-America’s-Next-Top-Model you’re all going to look in those pictures….
+Imagine how you are going to rock this photoshoot and look amazing to boot!

 I can’t wait for your session!